Girl with rare genetic condition gets gift of service dog thanks to the kindness of strangers

 “It was pretty incredible the way it snowballed so quickly,” McClaren said.

 People shared Jerrica’s story over and over again – and they gave.
-The Tri-State’s generosity totaled more than $15,000 – to help purchase and train a little 9-week-old Golden Retriever named Sydney into the service dog Jerrica was missing.
+The Tri-State’s generosity totaled more than $15,000, which can be used to help purchase and train a little 9-week-old golden retriever named Sydney into the service dog Jerrica was missing.

 “Thank you for the people who helped,” McClaren said.